 Currency: Chilean and Argentine pesos.
 Find out the latest exchange rates at xe.com.

 Safety: Patagonia is considered the safest region to travel in South America, with crime levels very low.
 The greatest hazards are environmental, as the climate can be extreme and unpredictable.
-Take care when hiking (don’t go alone) and invest in travel insurance.
+Take care when backpacking in Patagonia, don’t go hiking alone, and invest in travel insurance.
 We recommend SafetyWing, which covers hiking up to 4,500 metres.

-Language: Spanish is the common spoken language in Patagonia as the national language of both Chile and Argentina.
+Language: Spanish is the common spoken language in Patagonia, as it is the national language of both Chile and Argentina.
 A fun fact is that the region is also home to a community of about 5,000 Welsh speakers.

-Best time to visit: Patagonia’s hiking season is the most popular time to visit, from September/October to March/April, with the summer peak in December to February.
+Best time to visit: The best time to go backpacking in Patagonia is during the hiking season.
+The most popular time to visit is from September/October to March/April, with the summer peak in December to February.
 To find optimal timings for a range of activities in the region, read our guide to the best times to visit Patagonia.

 Top experiences and attractions in Patagonia